 The aptitude test contains various types of questions:

 The test consists of questions within the following areas:

-Ability of critical thinking
+Ability of critical reasoning

-Ability of quantitative thinking
+Ability of quantitative reasoning

 This section of the test covers the ability to solve problems and to deal with the given information of the questions that contain comprehensible quantitative statements like numbers, spreadsheets, texts and graphs.